FREE SHIPPING on orders of $85 or more

 Medieval Scottish names are rife with spelling variations.
 This is due to the fact that scribes in that era spelled according to the sound of words, rather than any set of rules.
 Patrickson has been spelled Patrickson, Partickson, Patricksone, Patricksoun, Patryckson and many more.

 This web page shows only a small excerpt of our Patrickson research.
-Another 363 words (26 lines of text) covering the years 1034, 1413, 1671 and 1634 are included under the topic Early Patrickson History in all our PDF Extended History products.
+Another 363 words (26 lines of text) covering the years 1034, 1413, 1671 and 1634 are included under the topic Early Patrickson History in all our PDF Extended History products and printed products wherever possible.

-Another 53 words (4 lines of text) are included under the topic Early Patrickson Notables in all our PDF Extended History products.
+Another 34 words (2 lines of text) are included under the topic Early Patrickson Notables in all our PDF Extended History products and printed products wherever possible.

 Patrickson Settlers in United States in the 18th Century